Evapotranspiration describes two processes in the hydrologic cycle.

-In Cottonwoods near Dallas, Texas, can transpire up to 120 liters of water per tree per day.
-In the Amazon rain forest, a single large tree can transpire in a day as much as 1,180 liters of water.
-In a worst-case scenario Amazon, rainforest could be transformed to a Savannah if many trees are cut down and there remains finally little evapotranspiration to sustain regular rainfall.
-Thorn Thwaite (1937) pioneered modeling of the hydrologic system so as to derive measures of evapotranspiration and soil moisture and their effects on both plants and crops
+In Cottonwoods near Dallas, Texas, can transpire up to 120 litres of water per tree per day.
+In the Amazon rainforest, a single large tree can transpire in a day as much as 1,180 litres of water.
+In a worst-case scenario Amazon, rainforest could be transformed into a Savannah if many trees are cut down and there remains finally little evapotranspiration to sustain regular rainfall.
+Thorn Thwaite (1937) pioneered modelling of the hydrologic system to derive measures of evapotranspiration and soil moisture and their effects on both plants and crops.